Vibeesarma/Meta-Messenger-Clone-Next-JS-13/README.md

 ## SWR

-* [SWR](https://swr.vercel.app/) is help you get data first from cache then send the fetch request and come with up to date data.
+* [SWR](https://swr.vercel.app/) helps you get data first from a cache then send the fetch request and come with up to date data.
-* In here what value you put on the first argument it does not a meter it just a key to get that message data from the cache you can put any instead of ```'api/getMessages'```
+* In here what value you put on the first argument it does not a meter it is just a key to get that message data from the cache you can put any instead of ```'api/getMessages'```

 ```typescript
 const { data, error, mutate } = useSWR("/api/getMessages", fetcher);